codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

 ---

 In Codefresh, you have the flexibility to control when your pipeline builds execute, offering both automated and manual options.
-While pipeline builds through [automated triggers] ensure a swift and continuous integration process, manual builds allows you to initiate a build at your discretion.
+While pipeline builds through [automated triggers]({{site.baseurl}}/docs/pipelines/triggers/) ensure a swift and continuous integration process, manual builds allows you to initiate a build at your discretion.

-Manually running the build for a pipeline allows you to override build settings for the pipeline to try out specific scenarios, share build settings with colleagues who have access to the same account, or run the build in debug mode to verify changes.
-See [Manual build run settings](#manual-build-run-settings) and [Share build run settings](#share-build-run-settings).
+Manually running the build for a pipeline allows you to override build settings for the pipeline.
+On-demand builds are useful for one-off jobs that do not require repetition, or when there is no automation for the pipeline, or to verify changes.
+See [Manual build run settings](#manual-build-run-settings).

+In addition, without running a build you can share build settings with colleagues who have access to the same account.
+See [Share build run settings](#share-build-run-settings).

-The manually-triggered build is added to the Builds page where you can [monitor and manage])({{site.baseurl}}/docs/pipelines/monitoring-pipelines/) it as any other build.
+The manually-triggered build is added to the Builds page for [monitoring and management]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/) like any other build.